melaniefp/intro_to_ML_DSC6135/docs/hw/hw4.md

 **Files to Turn In:**

 Access the following colab link and complete the exercises.
 Then, reach `File` in the menu and select `Download .ipynb`.
-Save the file and turn the file [here](https://www.aeoncase.com/inbox/AA2YItDVwwJUdt4H1FYkM).
+Save the file and turn the file in the link above.

 * [Colab link](https://colab.research.google.com/drive/17NvzY3vXxgs24GqgwSVHXELa1GhqBo-b)
 * COLLABORATORS : complete the cell with your name and the name of your collaborator inside the notebook.